anikethjr/anikethjr.github.io/index.md

 <img src="Photo.jpeg" align="right" alt="Photo" style="width: 345px;"/>

-## I am a software engineer at Microsoft.
-Applications of machine learning in medicine, natural language processing and neuroscience are of particular interest to me.
+## I am a Computer Science PhD student at the University of California, Berkeley.
+Applications of machine learning in neuroscience and natural language processing are of particular interest to me.
 In my spare time, I engage in quizzing, photography, gaming, playing badminton and running.

 # [](#publications)Publications